Now that you have received a decision in uoZone, explore your next steps.

 I applied from high school or lycée

-If you have been not been accepted based on your high school or lycée grades, you can retake courses to bring up your admission average.
-Be sure, though, to take the courses we use to calculate your admission average.
+If you haven’t been admitted due to your high school or lycée grades, you can retake courses to improve your admission average.
+However, make sure you take courses that we use to calculate your admission average.
 To understand how we calculate your admission average, see our admission requirements.

-If you have not been accepted based on your college or CEGEP grades, you can continue to take courses at this level to bring up your admission average.
+If you haven’t been admitted due to your CEGEP grades, you can take CEGEP-level courses to raise your admission average.

 Admissions decisions are usually final.
 However, you can request an informal review of a decision or appeal a decision for the following reasons: